oeo/prixi/readme.md

 prixi offers a way to search on google while focusing on privacy. it's a proxy that cuts out the tracking and junk from search results.

-- handles google search requests privately
+- handles google search requests privately (kind of)
 - gets rid of ads and tracking from search results
 - tweakable with environment variables
 - comes with a tampermonkey script for more client-side tweaks